jtorgan/jmeter_plugin/readme.txt

 Statistic visualization
 ========================

-PerformanceStatistic tab
+Performance Statistics tab
 -------------------------
+After running configuration with Performance Metrics Calculation feature, you can see Performance Statistic tab on the build page.
+// TODO
-After running configuration with Performance Test Analysis feature, you can see Performance Statistic tab on the build configuration home page.
-It contains charts with Response codes (if selected) and charts for each label with aggregated metrics.
+It contains two sections if performance check is not passed charts with Response codes (if selected) and charts for each label with aggregated metrics.
 The charts contain comparative statistics by builds.

 X-Axis settings has 2 options: